Cross-stitch: Twenty first century cross stitch trends

 Cross-stitch has become increasingly popular with the younger generation of Europe in recent years.
 Retailers such as John Lewis experienced a 17% rise in sales of haberdashery products between 2009 and 2010.
 Hobbycraft, a chain of stores selling craft supplies, also enjoyed an 11% increase in sales over the year to February 22, 2009, primarily attributed to the needlework sector.
 The cross stitch market has continued to grow and market research firm Mintel reported a 12% rise in women doing some sort of needlecraft as a hobby between 2015 and 2017.
 London department store Liberty's, reported double-digit growth in the fabric and haberdashery departments in 2017 and the store increased its range by 25%.

 Knitting and cross-stitching have become more popular hobbies for a younger market, in contrast to its traditional reputation as a hobby for retirees.
 Sewing and craft groups such as Stitch and Bitch London have resurrected the idea of the traditional craft club.
 At Clothes Show Live 2010 there was a new area called "Sknitch" promoting modern sewing, knitting and embroidery.

 In a departure from traditional designs, a contemporary trend has emerged featuring postmodern or tongue-in-cheek motifs in cross-stitch.
-This movement is closely associated with the concept of "subversive cross-stitch," a style that fuses the traditional sampler aesthetic—with its delicate borders of flowers and animals—with sayings and imagery designed to be shocking, humorous, or incongruous with the craft's old-fashioned image.
+This movement is closely associated with the concept of "subversive cross-stitch", a style that fuses the traditional sampler aesthetic—with its delicate borders of flowers and animals—with sayings and imagery designed to be shocking, humorous, or incongruous with the craft's old-fashioned image.

 The modern trend's origin is widely credited to artist Julie Jackson, who founded her brand "Subversive Cross Stitch" in 2003.
 She later published a book of the same name to help popularise the movement.
 While this modern take is relatively new, the use of needlework as a medium for social commentary and subversion has a long history.
-This is explored in Rozsika Parker's influential 1984 book, The Subversive Stitch: Embroidery and the Making of the Feminine.
+This is explored in Rozsika Parker's 1984 book, The Subversive Stitch: Embroidery and the Making of the Feminine.

 Stitching designs on other materials can be accomplished by using waste canvas.
 This is a temporary gridded canvas similar to regular canvas used for embroidery that is held together by a water-soluble glue, which is removed after completion of stitch design.
 Soluble canvas serves a similar purpose and is entirely dissolved in water after finishing a design.
 Other crafters have taken to cross-stitching on all manner of gridded objects as well including old kitchen strainers or chain-link fences.

 While cross stitch is traditionally a women's craft, it is growing in popularity among men.